-To remove an expansion card and install/remove any jumpers, perform the following:
+To remove the expansion card and install/remove jumper JP1:

 - 1. Remove power from the UltraMatrix switch. - 2.
-Remove any expansion cables.
-(Note the connectors they are attached to) - 3.
-Unscrew the two screws securing the expansion card to the chassis. - 4.
+Remove any expansion cables. - 3.
+Unscrew the two screws securing the expansion card to the chassis.
+(Bottom expansion card only on a 4xE model) - 4.
 Carefully pull the expansion card straight back until it unseats from the backplane connector. - 5.
-Remove/install the needed jumpers (JP15 on the 4X model / JP1, JP2 or JP3 on the 8X/16X models) - 6.
+Remove/install the jumper JP1, on the expansion cards. - 6.
 Re-install the expansion card.
 Make sure it seats properly in the backplane connector. - 7.
 Secure the expansion card with the two screws. - 8.
-Replace the expansion cables to the correct connectors.
+Replace any expansion cables